-The new book is subtitled Twelve Reveries for Piano and is once again published by her own Pianissimo Publishing business.
+Subtitled Twelve Reveries for Piano, the book is once again published by her own Pianissimo Publishing business.
 Let’s jump into Armstrong’s latest magical creation…

 Embarking on an Adventure

 As ever it is Armstrong’s imaginative development of a central concept which is the key to the inspiration for all the pieces here, her gift for painting in sound and telling a story through her music as acute as always.

 In Dreams and Dragons, it is the yin and yang of each piece which lies right at the heart of the overarching scheme, as Armstrong explains:

 “Welcome to the world of Dreams and Dragons, where not everything is as it seems.

 The premise for this collection was to take a single musical idea and create from it both a dream and a dragon, presented as a pair of pieces.
 But which is the dream and which is the dragon?
 Many of the pieces contain elements of both.
 It is a soundscape of make-believe, fairy tales and legends.
 Some of the pairs of pieces incorporate only the initial impetus, while other pairs contain several corresponding musical ideas.”

 Armstrong has recorded her own performances of the pieces, which you can listen to in full in this YouTube playlist that she has shared; enjoy dreaming as you listen, but watch out for the dragons:

 Alongside the vivid juxtaposition of the dreams and dragons themselves, it is fascinating and instructive to trace the thematic development between the pairs of pieces: players must certainly be encouraged to consider Armstrong’s craftsmanship as she weaves these magical treasures to incorporate such clever and varied treatments of her musical seeds.